spences10/scottspence.com/posts/2016/12/17/starting-again-with-jekyll/index.md

 ### Setup

-It wasn't as simple as just going to the local host page as it's a cloud based system so after som digging I found this from Jean-François L'Heureux [jflheureux] on GitHub.
+It wasn't as simple as just going to the local host page as it's a cloud based system so after some digging I found this from Jean-François L'Heureux [jflheureux] on GitHub.

 https://www.jflh.ca/2016-01-18-running-jekyll-on-cloud9